LegacyNsfw/PcmHacks/Kernels/readme.txt

-The goal here is to create PCM read and write kernels using C rather than assembly.

-At this point I'm just trying to create a tool chain and validate the concept.

 build.bat encapsulates the options needed to convert C code into kernel binaries.
 (Perhaps this should use a makefile, but that would require installing make.)